-When the device is configured with WREG, the first data ready indication occurs after the new conversion completes with the new configuration settings.
+When the device is configured with WREG, the first data ready indication occurs after the new conversion completes with the configuration settings.
 The previous conversion data are cleared at restart; therefore read the previous data before the register write operation.
-A WREG to the previously mentioned registers only starts a new conversion if the register data are new (differs from the previous register data) and if a conversion is in progress.
+Again, a WREG to these registers only starts a new conversion if a conversion is in progress.
 If the device is in standby mode, the device sets the configuration according to the WREG data, but does not start a conversion until the START/SYNC pin is taken high or a START command is issued.